dmijatovic/todo_dp_test/README.md

 # Todo tokio deadpool data api

-This library is specifically developed for CRUD operations on todo_db.
-It uses tokio and deadpool for achieving this.
+This library is developed for CRUD operations on Postgres todo_db.
+It uses tokio and deadpool.
-The CRUD operations are done on todo_list and todo_item tables of todo_db.
+The operations are done on todo_list and todo_item tables of todo_db.

-This crate is used in this bench project with various http libraries like actix-web, hyper and so on.
-The idea is to test the performance of http libraries with the same CRUD operations and see if there is a difference in the performance.
+The crate is used in [this rust bench project](https://github.com/dmijatovic/rust-api-bench) with various http libraries like actix-web, hyper and so on.
+The idea is to test the performance of http libraries with the same CRUD operations.
+By setting all database code into this lib I ensure thse operations are performed in exactly same manner for each tested http library.